CityOfPhiladelphia/patterns/README.md

 Phila.gov Pattern Library

 ## Using Phila.gov Patterns
-You will need to include the following in the head of your project.
+You will need to include the following in the head of your project:

 ### The bare minimum
-1. Latest version of the pattern CSS located at <code>/dist/css/patterns.css</code>
+1. The latest version of the pattern CSS hosted on github pages is located at <code>/dist/VERSION/css/patterns.css</code>
-    - This includes a customized version of Foundation 5
+    - This includes a customized 24 column grid version of Foundation 5
 2. Font Awesome

 ### Also recommended: